LucasBarretto86/LearningRails/README.md

 Form objects in Rails are used to handle complex forms that interact with multiple models or when you need to encapsulate form-specific behavior that doesn't belong in the models themselves.

 > Form objects in Rails are related to the `Command Pattern`.
 The Command Pattern is a behavioral design pattern that encapsulates a request as an object, thereby allowing for parameterization of clients with different requests, queueing of requests, and logging of the requests.
-It also provides support for undoable operations.
+It also provides support for not doable operations.

-#### Form definition
+### Form definition

 ```rb
 # app/forms/user_profile_form.rb